talaman/hexagonal-pager/README.md

 - Install dependencies: Installs the required dependencies using pip.
 - Run tests: Runs the tests using pytest.
 - Build and export to Docker: Uses the docker/build-push-action@v6 action to build and export the Docker image.

+The CI pipeline is triggered on every push to the main branch and runs the tests to ensure the code quality and functionality.